vpeschenkov/LetterAvatarKit/README.md

 ![][Platform] ![][Travis] ![][Pods] ![][Carthage compatible] ![][Swift Version] ![][Codacy Badge]

-`LetterAvatarKit` provides an ```UIImage``` extension for generating letter-based avatars.
+`LetterAvatarKit` provides an ```UIImage``` extension for generating letter-based avatars/placeholders.
 There are a few images showing what you can achive by using this framework:

 ![][screenshots]